SWINBURNE SPACE TIME

 We had serious work to do.
 But other things were also simmering on the spacetime stovetop.

 Chris Fluke mentioned he knew Dr Tanya Hill who is an astronomer, an Honorary Fellow of the University of Melbourne, and the Senior Curator (astronomy) at the Scieneworks Planetarium.
-We made a time to meet and I put together a portfolio of our work to show and tell and in early September we had a great discussion with Tanya Hill and Kate Barnard, talked about our animation and what our hopes and dreams were for it.
+We made a time to meet and I put together a portfolio of our work to show and tell and in early September we had a constructive discussion with Tanya Hill and Kate Barnard, talked about our animation and what our hopes and dreams were for it.
 Although we didn’t have anything to show beyond our portfolio we explained Deeper, Wider, Faster and our plans to bring it to creative life and that it would, hopefully, be interesting enough to show at the Planetarium.
 We agreed to keep Tanya and Kate posted as to its progress.

 Scienceworks presents a series of art animations in their Planetarium and in July Carolyn and I went along to see Fulldome Showcase 2 which was part of the Melbourne International Film Festival.
-Fusing art and science these hypnotic moving projections, Escher’s Universe and Chaos and Order – A Mathematics Symphony (Germany), explored interconnections between creative and scientific worlds.
+Fusing art with science these hypnotic moving projections, Escher’s Universe and Chaos and Order – A Mathematics Symphony (Germany), explored interconnections between creative and scientific worlds. https://museumsvictoria.com.au/scienceworks/

 As we were feeling fairly ensconced at Swinburne by this stage I felt we could, perhaps, be deemed Artists in Residence.
 In August I suggested this to Chris who was quite correct in noting that as we were not occupying a studio on campus it may be a bit tricky.
 In September I then put to him the option of becoming In-House Artists.
-After consultion with Karl Glazebrook, Chris gave us the green light on the 12th September to, thus forth, be named ‘In-House Artists’ for Swinburne University and the Centre for Astrophysics and Supercomputing.
+Chris gave us the green light on the 12th September to, thus forth, be named ‘In-House Artists’ for Swinburne University and the Centre for Astrophysics and Supercomputing.
 We now have this status until the end of 2018.

 Thank you Chris Fluke.